 The drivers of this project are security of supply and RES integration.
 This scheme was installed to protect the network in the north-west in the event of faults on the 275 kV network before the large-scale installation of wind generation in the north and west of NI.
 As wind generation capacity has increased, a need has been identified to replace and upgrade the existing special protection scheme.
+Completion date: Winter 2019.

-7.4 The South-East Planning Area
+7.4.
+The South-East Planning Area